TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/2-create-folder-structure-and-configuration-files.rst

 The :file:`composer.json` allows loading the extension with the PHP package manager composer.

-After the basic structure has been created, the extension can now be installed in the extension manager.
-But first, we turn to our domain.
+After the basic structure has been created, the extension can now be activated in the extension manager.
+But first the domain must be developed.